duchuyb/sic-notes/README.md

 - [ ] **LRT (Logs Reporting Tool):** Once the extraction is complete, it should delete the compressed files automatically.
 - [ ] **LRT (Logs Reporting Tool):** Need an easy way (can possibly combine this with something else) to delete previous instances/old logs.
 - [ ] **LRT (Logs Reporting Tool):** Add colours to the grouped findings, according to the severity.
+- [ ] **LRT (Logs Reporting Tool):** The LRT window takes precedence over other windows, such as SIC gui. want to possibly remove this focus or priority.
+- [ ] **LRT (Logs Reporting Tool):** Refactor LRT as the GUI is becoming large.
+- [ ] **LRT (Logs Reporting Tool):** The severity filter and other filter options: This shouild require the user to click on a button to perform the action, at the moment having it adapt and react in real life is having negative side effects.
 - [ ] **Quality of Life:** Improve the UI presentation of the scan summary (Based on Siji's feedback).
 - [ ] **TLS Fingerprinting (JA3/JA3S):** This is the gold standard for proving that an intermediary is terminating your TLS traffic, which is a fundamental form of interception performed by nearly all modern CDNs and WAFs.
 - [ ] **IP Geolocation and ASN Analysis.:** This technique enhances the existing load balancer and CDN detection by adding network-level intelligence.